 Substance abuse disorders have become a national epidemic.
 TheNational Survey on Drug Use and Healthestimates that 20.7 million people needed substance abuse treatment in 2017.
 A drug detoxification or rehabilitation program could be critical for someone with a drug dependency.
 Unfortunately, abuse and mistreatment of patients inside drug rehab centers are destroying patients’ chances for recovery.

-If you or someone you love has suffered abuse at a rehab center, contact the attorneys at Rosenfeld Injury Lawyers LLC for a free consultation.
+If you or someone you love has suffered sexual abuse at an in-patient drug or alcohol rehab center, contact the attorneys at Rosenfeld Injury Lawyers LLC for a free consultation.
 Our drug rehab center abuse lawyers can help you hold a negligent or criminal treatment center accountable for your injuries.
 You could be eligible for compensation through a civil claim against the rehab facility.
 Call our firm today at (888) 424-5757.

 What is Drug Rehab Center Abuse?

 Drug rehab center abuse is any action or omission that takes advantage of patients who are trying to obtain sobriety.
 Abuse in drug treatment facilities can take many forms.
 Patients might suffer physical violence, neglect, or mistreatment at the hands of negligent staff members.
 They may also suffer emotional abuse in the form of belittling, humiliation, isolation, or inappropriate use of restraints.

 Some rehab center abuse aims to give the perpetrator financial gain.
 Financial exploitation of rehab facility patients can involve health insurance fraud, breach of contract, or outright scams.
 Treatment centers may falsely advertise their services to patients, engage in health insurance or drug fraud schemes that can harm patients.
 They may also steal and/or sell a patient’s private information.

 Why Does Drug Treatment Center Sex Abuse Occur?